Constipation in Adults (cont.)

 - Polyethylene glycol 3350 (Miralax) is an osmotic laxative that is not absorbed by the intestines.
 It holds water in the bowel, resulting in looser stools.
 It may be taken occasionally for constipation (up to 2 weeks).
 Miralax is a drink prepared by mixing a powder with 240 mL (8 oz) of water.
 Some physicians may prescribe it on a long term basis.

 - Lubiprostone (Amitiza) stimulates the bowel to secrete more fluid into the stool and therefore makes it softer.
 It is typically taken twice daily and should be taken on a regular basis whether or not constipation is present.

 - Nonabsorbable sugars such as lactulose and sorbitol may be useful.
-Furthermore, they are may acceptable for long-term use.
-However, they usually produce crampy abdominal pain, diarrhea, and
+Furthermore, they may be acceptable for long-term use.
+However, they usually produce crampy abdominal pain, diarrhea, and electrolyte imbalance.

 - Saline laxatives such as magnesium hydroxide (Phillips Milk of Magnesia) or sodium phosphate (Phospho-Soda, Fleet enema) are not recommended if the affected individual has renal insufficiency (an inability or reduced capacity of the kidney to remove waste).
 These laxatives may produce severe side effects if used on long-term basis.
 A doctor may prescribe them on an occasional basis if the patient has normal kidney function.

 A doctor will treat any underlying diseases (intestinal obstruction, anal fissure, hemorrhoids, and bowel cancer).